EtienneKuenzel/ML2-Project/readme.md

 </p>

 ## 📊 Evaluation

-Traditionally, stability is measured by evaluating an agent's performance on Task *m* after training on Task *n* (where *n > m*).
+Traditionally, stability is measured by evaluating an agent's performance on Task *m* after training on Task *n* (where *n > m*) and  plasticity by the performance after x amount of epochs with ongoing tasks.
 However, I propose a different approach:

-🔹 **Measuring stability based on the time required to relearn Task *m*** rather than just assessing its retention.
+🔹 **Measuring stability based on the amount of epochs required to relearn Task *m*** rather than just assessing its retention.
+🔹 **Measuring plasticity as the amount of epochs required to learn a new task to a certain performance level.**

-This approach aligns with how humans retain and recall knowledge.
+This approach aligns with how humans retain, recall, and acquire knowledge.
 Humans tend to remember tasks better when they are repeated closer to the initial learning period.
 However, as time passes without repetition, knowledge fades, requiring more effort to relearn.

-## 🏗 Approach
+## 🏗 Decreaseing Backpropagation
 Our approach is inspired by the idea that long-term and short-term memory exist on a **continuum** rather than as discrete entities.
-Most existing algorithms model these memory structures as separate, limiting their ability to capture the complex interplay between memory types.
+Most existing algorithms model these memory structures as separate, limiting their ability to capture the complex interplay between  those two memory types.

 ### 🔬 Key Idea
 We construct a **standard artificial neural network (ANN)** with a convolutional network as the front end, followed by fully connected (FC) layers.
 Instead of applying **uniform backpropagation** across all layers, we introduce a gradual **reduction** in backpropagation’s effect on earlier layers as the network encounters new tasks.